Join the FREE Hinchinbrook Shire Council Business Listing

 Biosecurity emergency orders are primarily emergency actions to isolate and stop the spread of biosecurity matter, where possible eradicate it.

 A movement and control order is used to assist with the management, reduction or eradication of biosecurity matter by prohibiting or restricting the movement of the biosecurity matter or a carrier.

 Biosecurity programs are used in non-emergency situations to enable the government to proactively identify and respond to a pest, disease or other biosecurity matter that poses a risk.
 For example, a surveillance program may be authorised to monitor compliance, or a prevention and control program may prevent the entry or establishment of biosecurity matter in an area.

 Biosecurity zones can be established across whole or part of the state to eradicate, reduce or manage a plant or animal pest or disease, or contaminant.

 Biosecurity orders may be used to enforce the general biosecurity obligation if a person has failed or may fail to meet their obligations.

 Local governments are responsible for ensuring management in their area of invasive plants and animals that are prohibited or restricted matter.
 You should notify your local council if you find any restricted matter, so they have the opportunity to investigate the report and respond as per their Biosecurity Plan if required.
 If you find prohibited matter or Category 1 restricted matter you must report it to Biosecurity Queensland.

 Under the Act, a local government is able to appoint an authorised person, with powers of entry to check compliance with the Act or to take action under a biosecurity program.

-There are a range of options for local government to promote compliance with the new law.
-This ranges from awareness raising and providing education material, through to issuing specific biosecurity orders where a person has failed to discharge their general biosecurity obligation
+There is a range of options for local government to promote compliance with the new law.
+This ranges from awareness raising and providing educational material, through to issuing specific biosecurity orders where a person has failed to discharge their general biosecurity obligation